hashicorp/terraform-provider-aws/website/docs/r/instance.html.markdown

 ## Import

-Instances can be imported using the `id`, e.g.,
+Import Instances using the `id`.
+For example:

 ```
 $ terraform import aws_instance.web i-12345678